 Glaze

-- ⅔ cup dark brown sugar, packed (or use ½ cup golden monk fruit sweetener; see notes)
+- ⅔ cup light or dark brown sugar, packed (or use ½ cup golden monk fruit sweetener; see notes)

 - 2 tablespoons finely chopped garlic (from about 6 cloves)

-- 1 tablespoon hot sauce (use a mild one such as Frank's RedHot Original, affiliate link)
+- 1 tablespoon hot sauce (Use a mild one such as Frank's RedHot Original.)

 Instructions

 - Preheat the oven to 350 degrees F. Add the rub ingredients (salt, chili powder, cumin, black pepper and cinnamon) to a small bowl and stir to combine.
-Coat the pork with the spice rub and wash your hands well after touching the raw meat.
+Cut each tenderloin in half and coat the pork with the spice rub.
+(Wear food-safe gloves or wash your hands well after touching the raw meat.)

 - In a 12-inch skillet (ideally an oven-proof one, such as a cast iron skillet), heat the olive oil over medium-high heat until the oil is hot and rippling.
 Brown the pork on all sides, searing it for about four minutes total.

 - In a small mixing bowl, whisk together the glaze ingredients (brown sugar or monk fruit sweetener, chopped garlic and hot sauce).
-Spoon the glaze onto the pork and pat it all over the top, using the back of your spoon.
+Spoon the glaze onto the pork and use the back of the spoon to pat the glaze all over the top.

 - (If you don't have an oven-proof skillet, you'll need to transfer the pork to a foil-lined baking pan now.)
 Bake the pork at 350 degrees F for 25-30 minutes, or until the internal temperature of the meat reaches 150 degrees F. (Test it with an instant thermometer or use a meat thermometer inserted into the thickest part of the pork before baking.)
 A cast iron pan will cook the meat faster than a glass pan.